taguz91/yii2-backoffice-template/README.md

 ```
 common
+    cache/               contains all cache functionality
+    components/          contains your custom components
     config/              contains shared configurations
+    enums/               contains state apps
+    grid/                contains GridView and LinkPager with bootstrap4 support
     models/              contains model classes used in both backend and frontend
+    providers/           contains all providers
+    repositories/        contains all querys for each model
     tests/               contains tests for common classes
+    validators/          contains all custom validations
+    helpers/             contains helpers for the app
+    widgets/             contains widgets for the app
+    yii/                 contains yii base clases with custom implementations
 console
     config/              contains console configurations
     controllers/         contains console controllers (commands)